Three-time Emmy-winning, two-time Oscar winning actor, Oscar-nominated

 milestone, Disney Store gives the first 250 guests at each location silver commemorative Mickey Mouse ears.

 The Sorcerer's Hat debuts at Disney-MGM Studios.
-It is now the icon of Disney-MGM replacing the
+It is now the icon of Disney-MGM

-of Walt Disney's 1940 animated film Fantasia.
+Apprentice segment of Walt Disney's 1940 animated film Fantasia.

 This Day in Disney History - THE FIRST - THE ORIGINAL